 The next morning it had filled up the banneton completely.

-Carefully tipped the dough out on to a baking tray and popped it in the oven.
+Carefully tipped the dough out on to a baking tray.
+The Blackberry Sourdough is ready for the oven.

 I hope you enjoy!